slott56/building-skills-oo-design-book/source/craps/craps_game.rst

-This will require the :class:`CrapsGame` to make one pass through the :class:`Bet` instances, passing each each bet to the :class:`GameState` resolution method.
+This will require the :class:`CrapsGame` to make one pass through the :class:`Bet` instances, passing each bet to the :class:`GameState` resolution method.
 Based on the code returned, the :class:`CrapsGame` would then have an if-statement to decide to provide bets to the :meth:`Player.win` or :meth:`Player.lose` method.